Anti Fatigue Mat

 • Working at laboratory benches

-Most of these areas have hard flooring — concrete, vinyl, tile or low-pile carpet — which accelerates fatigue and discomfort during standing tasks.
+Most of these zones use hard flooring — concrete, vinyl, tile or low-pile carpet — which accelerates discomfort and fatigue during standing tasks.

 The Risks

-• Static muscle contraction → leg and lower back fatigue
+• Static muscle contraction → leg & lower back fatigue

 • Spinal compression → low back pain

-Regulatory bodies including Safe Work Australia and WorkSafe Victoria clearly recognise standing fatigue as a workplace hazard that must be managed.
+Regulators including Safe Work Australia and WorkSafe Victoria recognise standing fatigue as a workplace hazard that must be managed.

-Anti fatigue floor mats — also known as standing mats or ergonomic floor mats — are purpose-designed to:
+Anti-fatigue mats — also called standing mats or ergonomic floor mats — are purpose-designed to:

 • Encourage subtle weight shifts to stimulate circulation